sj-always/Universal-File-Organizer/README.md

-# 📂 Universal File Organizer
+# 📂 Universal File Organizer (my first project in GitHub)

 An automated Python script that instantly declutters your messy folders by sorting files into neat, categorized directories based on their extensions.